An alternative to popular faith

 Food price changes do not seem to be the key inflation-causing factor.
 In fact, energy price changes seem to cause food price changes:

-Energy, and more specifically oil, is the one universal need.
+Energy, and more specifically oil is, aside from food and water, the one universal need.
 It is the only commodity, the shortage of which, affects the prices of all other goods and services.

 Rodger Malcolm Mitchell